 The methodology for calculating the best estimate liability ("BEL") is consistent with the concept of representing the amount that another insurer would need to be paid to assume these policies.
-The technical provisions typically consist of a liability equivalent to a best estimate of the future cash flows, along with a risk margin that EIOPA intended would reflect the compensation another insurer would be expected to seek for assuming the associated potential uncertainty.
+The technical provisions typically consist of a liability equivalent to a best estimate of the future cash flows, along with a risk margin to reflect the compensation another insurer would be expected to seek for assuming the associated potential uncertainty.